Embracing innovation as a core aspect of your brand identity signifies a commitment to continuous improvement, adaptability, and customer-centricity.

 - Line Extension: Line extension involves expanding a product line by introducing variations or extensions of existing products.
 This can target customer segments, add new features, or cater to specific needs.

 - Breakthrough Innovation: Breakthrough innovation aims to solve significant challenges or meet unmet needs with innovative solutions.
-It often involves pioneering technology or unconventional approaches to product development.
+It often involves pioneering technology or unconventional approaches to product or service development.

 - Sustaining Innovation: Sustaining innovation focuses on maintaining a competitive advantage by continuously improving existing products to meet changing customer demands or market trends.